 Can health coaches order labs for their clients through direct-to-consumer tests?
 Are they able to recommend lab tests based on their clients’ health concerns?
 Can health coaches interpret DTC lab work results and recommend treatment?

 In a recent webinar, Monique Class, FMCA Senior Content Developer and lead Educator, shed light on how health coaches can navigate this changing landscape.
-According to her, DTC lab testing can make health coaches a vital part of a client's collaborative care team.
+According to her, DTC lab testing can make health coaches a vital part of a client’s collaborative care team.
+You can watch the replay here.

-Types of lab testing
+Types of lab work testing

 - Doctor-requested lab testing: Ordered by primary care physicians and specialists, these tests are ordered yearly or when a doctor requires a test to help diagnose a problem.
 Because medical professionals must order these tests, patients may need to ask for specific tests and advocate for themselves.